nanocosmos/docs/docs/webrtc/nanostream_webrtc_screen_sharing.md

 sidebar_label: Screen Sharing
 ---

-## Screen Sharing
+The `nanoStream Webcaster` supports screen sharing.

-`WebRTC` supports screen sharing!
-You can use a screen or a window, depending on a browser used, as a live video source instead of a web camera.
+Instead of a web camera you can use a screen or a window as a live video source, depending on the browser used.

+## Supported Browsers

-Screen sharing is currently available in:
+Screen sharing is currently available for desktop browsers:

   * Google Chrome
   * Firefox
+  * Safari

 ## Screen sharing with Google Chrome